 The role of the Bank of England

-The Bank of England is represented on both the LBMA's Management Committee and Physical Committee and also plays an important role in the London gold market.
+The Bank of England plays an important role in the London gold market.
 Although the Bank isn't a member of the LBMA, members of the LBMA hold gold custody accounts with the Bank.
-Reputedly it is the second largest vault in the world with approximately 500,000 gold bars held in safe custody on behalf of its customers, including LBMA members, central banks, international financial institutions and Her Majesty's Treasury.
+Reputedly it is the second largest vault in the world and provides custody services on behalf of its customers, including LBMA members, central banks, international financial institutions and Her Majesty's Treasury.
+The Bank publishes on a monthly basis the amount of gold which is stored in its vaults (these holdings are also included in the monthly data that the LBMA publishes).
+To access the data and for further details please refer to the Bank of England's website.

 The Bank of England has been intrinsically linked with the London bullion market since its foundation in 1694.